stavco9/mlops-final-project/docs/FINAL_REPORT.md

 4. Train / Valid / Test sets of the anomalies of the data (Y)

 ##	Modeling, Validation
+Before executing our FraeAI Decision tree described in the model report, we first train one of the two following models in order to achieve a comprasion of predicted vs actual anomalies taht will be used in our main model
+* LightGBM
+  * We use LightGBM model to predict anomalies based on our features, but with the current modifications:
+    * We use our data standartization output from the data pre-processing as input
+    * We split each one of the 8 features into 3 (Total of 24 features):
+      * Min value whithin each window
+      * Mean value whithin each window
+      * Max value whithin each window
+    * We train the LightGBM model based on the new version of the dataset (24 features) where we use the train set as the train input, and a combination of the train set with the valid set as the valid input
+    * The main outputs of the train are:
+      * Trained model
+      * Train accuracy
+      * Valid accuracy
+    * Then we run a prediction on the trained LightGBM model based on the test set features, and we predict the anomalies as the follow:
+      * x < 0.5 -> 0
+      * x >= 0.5 -> 1
+    * The main outputs of the tests are:
+      * Test accuracy
+      * Predicted outputs of anomalies
+      * "True" outputs of anomalies (of the test set)

 ##	Solution Architecture
 <Architecture of the solution, describe clearly whether this was actually implemented or a proposed architecture.
 Include diagram and relevant details for reproducing similar architecture.
 Include details of why this architecture was chosen versus other architectures that were considered, if relevant\>